Newry Southern Relief Road - overview

 Current Position

 The Department announced the Preferred Route in October 2018.
 Subsequent feedback since that time has informed the design development of the scheme.
 Feedback from the summer 2019 community consultation was considered in refining the emerging design used for the technical Scheme Assessment Reports, the Environmental Impact Assessment (EIA) and the draft Statutory Orders.
-There will be further opportunities to comment on the developed scheme as the current design stage progresses.
+The publication of the draft Statutory Orders and EIAR commences a six-week public consultation period, where the Department welcomes comments from all members of the community.

 The Department on 14th August 2023 published a prioritised list of major road schemes that will continue to be progressed.
 There are a number of reasons why the prioritisation of projects, currently in the pipeline, was necessary, including the challenging budgetary position and constrained resources (in terms of finance and staff) and, importantly, the Department’s commitments under the Climate Change (NI) Act 2022.